2-Chlorobutane: Synthesis

 2-Chlorobutane can be synthesized through the addition of hydrochloric acid to 2-butene in the following reaction:

 The reaction is two-step, with the pi electrons attacking the chloride hydrogen, which forms a chloride nucleophile.
 In the second step, the nucleophile attacks the carbocation generated in the first step.

 Although addition of a hydrogen halide to an alkene is stereoselective, the symmetrical structure of 2-butene prevents an anti-Marknikov product from forming due to both sides of the double bond having the same stability.

 In addition, 2-chlorobutane can be synthesized in a substitution reaction by reacting 2-butanol with hydrochloric acid.

 In this case, the reaction is SN1 because 2-butanol generates a carbocation in a 2-step reaction.
 Because a hydroxyl group is not a good leaving group, it first attacks the chloride hydrogen, creating water, which is a good leaving group, this generates the carbocation.
 In the second step, the chloride nucleophile attacks the carbocation to form the product.

-2-Chlorobutane, along with other alkyl halides, is a useful intermediate in many different organic reactions.
-The halogen group is an effective leaving group, leading to its use in both elimination and substitution reactions.
-In addition, the compound is also a candidate for coupling reactions via a Grignard reagent.